The K-theory of bisingular pseudodifferential algebras: -theory

-The completed symbol-algebra $\Sigma$ is obtained as the restricted direct sum of $C(S^{2n_1 - 1}, A_2) \oplus C(S^{2n_2 - 1}, A_1)$ together with condition \eqref{cond} by Lemma \ref{Lem:compl}.
-First we define the projections $\pi_1, \pi_2$ from $\Sigma^{0,0}$ onto the first, respectively second component.
+The completed symbol-algebra $\Sigma$ is obtained as the restricted direct sum of $C(S^{2n_1 - 1}, A_2) \oplus C(S^{2n_2 - 1}, A_1)$ by Lemma \ref{Lem:compl}.
+First we fix the projections $\pi_1, \pi_2$ from $\Sigma^{0,0}$ onto the first, respectively second component.
 We denote the continuous extensions of these projections by the same symbols (for simplicity).

 With this $\Sigma$ is a $C^{\ast}$-algebra with norm:

 The pullback $\Sigma$ can thus be written in terms of the following diagram: